$U$-statistics on bipartite exchangeable networks: Applications

-\paragraph{Motifs frequency} The counts of bipartite motifs of size $2 \times 2$ can be expressed as quadruplet $U$-statistics and can be integrated in our framework.
-If $Y$ is a binary matrix, then one can count the diagonal motifs using a kernel and obtain statistical guarantees.
-For example, motif 5 of Figure 7 in~\cite{ouadah2021motif} can be counted with the kernel
+It naturally arises that frequencies of bipartite motifs of size $2 \times 2$ can be expressed as quadruplet $U$-statistics and can be integrated in our framework.
+If $Y$ is a binary adjacency matrix, then one can count the motifs using a kernel and obtain statistical guarantees.
+For example, the motif represented in Figure~\ref{fig:motif_example} can be counted with the kernel

-\paragraph{Computational cost} In the two examples, one interesting feature of the chosen kernels is that they are simple to compute.
-Indeed, if we denote $Y_N := (Y_{ij})_{1 \le i \le m_N, 1 \le j \le n_N}$, one can write $U^{h_1}_N$ used in the previous example as

-where $\Trace$ is the trace operator.
-We see that $U^{h_1}_N$ can be computed using only simple operations on matrices, which are optimized in most computing software.
-This can also be said for all the other $U$-statistics used in this example (see Appendix~\ref{app:matrix_operation}).